aws-samples/aws-chained-custom-ground-truth-example/README.md

 ## Part 1: Deploy the infrastructure

 The first step is to create all of the required infrastructure, which is done using `template.yml`.
-SAM uses CloudFormation-style scripts to create required infrastructure, which in this case includes:
+SAM uses CloudFormation-style scripts to create required infrastructure, which in this case includes

-- An IAM role for the pre- and post-GT lambdas to run under
 - Lambda functions for the pre- and post-GT lamdbas

-### Deploying Manually
+- An S3 bucket to store the original images, and generated images

 To deploy the pipeline, go to the top level directory of your local version of this repo and use the following commands:

-`sam package --use-container`
+`sam build --use-container`

 (Note that "--use-container" may not be necessary for you, depending on the operating system used.
 On Windows computers it's generally needed, but you can try it without.)